bcgov/OCWA/README.md

 | Storage Api (Minio) | 9000 |
 | Storage Api (Tusd) | 1080 |
 | Front End | 8000 |

+### Developer Quick Start Guide
+After cloning this repo follow the below steps to get the program up and running
+    1) Configure the frontend, forum api, policy api, project api, request api and validate api by copying the defualt.json.template folders in the respective configuration folders and modifying the values as appropriate
+    2) For the policy api and validate api create virtual environments named venv (`virtualenv venv`)
+    3) Run the startAll.py script in this directory `python startAll.py` The script will terminate all the pieces upon CTRL+C (SigINT).
+The node apis and frontend will automatically restart upon any changes, but the python ones will need a manual kick.
+This script is not expected to work on Windows as it has not been tested on Windows.